macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 It is plain HTML with static content hardcoded.
 There are a lot of sites on the web that should be built that way instead of as SPA's.

-Next we want to build out our Resume page.
+Next we want to build out our Résumé page.
 For that we want to pull data in rather than hardcoding the markup.
 That requires some other tools.